 What’s included in this online program?

-– All of the information you’ll need for sports hernias in one manual
+– All of the information you need to rehab sports hernias in place

 – Effective, easy to follow, corrective exercise videos